MicrosoftDocs/learn/learn-pr/azure/azure-sql-deploy-configure/includes/9-summary.md

 After deployment, you dove deeper into running verification checks and configuring Azure SQL to meet your scenario's requirements.
 Finally, you learned how loading data into Azure SQL is similar to the process for SQL Server, except you now have more options available.

-After you've deployed and configured Azure SQL, you'll likely look to make sure it meets your security needs.
+After you've deployed and configured Azure SQL, you likely look to make sure it meets your security needs.
 In the next module, dive into the capabilities and tasks related to Azure SQL for securing your databases and instances.

 ## Learn more